peoplesoftninja/pythonBeyondBasics/prerequisites.md

 >>> 123 in dicti.values()
 True
 ```

+You can use tuple  as a key in a dict but not a list

 * set
     *  set is used to get a list of unique items.
 The syntax is `{}`
     *  set is used to filter a list of repeating items